 The Varsity Match

 The Varsity Match between Oxford and Cambridge is the pinnacle of each team member's time at Oxford.
 It is the culmination of all of the year's hard work both on and off the golf course, which is why every effort is made to hone and perfect all aspects of one's game in the lead up to this week.
-The 2018 Varsity Match will take place at Royal Porthcawl Golf Club, host to the 2017 Seniors Open Championship, and a venue that the Blues become very fond of during their annual fixture against the club in November.
+The 2021 Varsity Match will take place at Aldeburgh Golf Club, previously host of the match in 2007, and a venue that the Blues become very fond of during their annual fixture against the club in February.

 Competing in a Varsity Match makes a player eligible to join the Oxford and Cambridge Golfing Society, a Society founded in 1898 and one of the oldest golfing societies in the world.
 Membership of the society allows access to play matches against a whole host of other famous societies, not only in the UK, but around the world.
 Every year the members of the Society take part in the President's Putter which is held at Rye Golf Club.